mozilla/solitude/docs/topics/generic.rst

 Statuses:

-* 0: Pending - when the payment flow has been started.
+* 0: ``Pending`` - when the transaction has started, the payment flow has been started and has been redirected on to the payment provider.
+For Bango, this is pretty much right away.
+This is the default.

-* 1: Completed - the payment has been fully completed and processed.
+* 1: ``Completed`` - the payment has been fully completed and processed.

-* 2: Checked - the payment is in process and has been checked.
-More relevant to Paypal than Bango.
+* 2: ``Checked`` - the payment is in process and has been checked.
+This can be checked by a server to server notice (IPN for Paypal, Event Notification for Bango) or a manual transaction check.
+When checking to see if a transaction is successful, check to see if its ``Completed`` or ``Checked``.

-* 3: Received - we are part way through the payment flow.
-More relevant to Paypal than Bango.
+* 3: ``Received`` - we have received the transaction, but have not acted on it yet.
+This is an intermediate step between starting the transaction and passing it on to the payment provider.
+Bango does not use this.

-* 4: Failed - an error occurred and the transaction failed.
+* 4: ``Failed`` - an error occurred and the transaction failed.

-* 5: Cancelled - the transaction was cancelled explicitly by the user.
+* 5: ``Cancelled`` - the transaction was cancelled explicitly by the user.